 Troy in Lincoln County, Missouri — The American Midwest (Upper Plains)

 Location.
-38° 58.695′ N, 90° 58.842′ W. Marker is in Troy, Missouri, in Lincoln County.
-Marker is at the intersection of Main Street and Boone Street, on the right when traveling south on Main Street.
-It is located in front of the Historic Woods Fort site.
+38° 58.694′ N, 90° 58.852′ W. Marker is in Troy, Missouri, in Lincoln County.
+Marker is at the intersection of Boone Street and Main Street, on the right when traveling east on Boone Street.
+The marker is located at the Historic Woods' Fort site, outside a reconstructed cabin.
 Touch for map.
-Marker is at or near this postal address: 601 Main Street, Troy MO 63379, United States of America.
+Marker is in this post office area: Troy MO 63379, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
-Troy (a few steps from this marker); Veterans of Foreign Wars Post 10687 Veterans Memorial (approx. 10.3 miles away); Wentzville Vietnam Veterans Memorial (approx. Sanders Tavern - 1826 (approx. 14.7 miles away); Warren County All Veterans Memorial (approx. 14.7 miles away); Daniel Boone (approx. 14.7 miles away).
+At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
+Woods Fort (a few steps from this marker); Shapley Ross House (approx. 4 miles away); Veterans of Foreign Wars Post 10687 Veterans Memorial (approx. 10.3 miles away); Wentzville Vietnam Veterans Memorial (approx. 13.4 miles away); Sanders Tavern - 1826 (approx. 14.7 miles away); Warren County All Veterans Memorial (approx. 14.7 miles away); Daniel Boone (approx. 14.7 miles away); Veterans Memorial (approx. 16.7 miles away).

 Credits.
-This page was last revised on October 8, 2019.
-This page originally submitted on October 8, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 47 times since then and 4 times this year.
-Photos: 1, 2. submitted on October 8, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.
+This page was last revised on October 14, 2019.
+It was originally submitted on August 30, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 122 times since then and 41 times this year.
+Photos: 1, 2, 3. submitted on August 30, 2019, by Jason Voigt of Glen Carbon, Illinois. • Bernard Fisher was the editor who published this page.